 Helen has been with the charity since the very beginning.
 Having come to terms with the devastating diagnosis that her son, Oliver, had FOP, she felt the need to become proactive in the search to find a treatment, so he could have as normal a childhood as possible.
-Helen also recognised the need for a proactive support network for families affected by FOP.
+Helen also recognised the need for an effective support network for families affected by FOP.
 Helen has taken a largely behind the scenes role, supporting and thanking the fundraisers around the country as well as developing much of the charity information that is in circulation.
+She runs the office and liaises with a range of professionals, from medical to educational to pharmaceutical.
 Helen also drives many of the fundraising activities in the local community.
 Unfortunately, since Oliver was diagnosed, there have been more young children in the UK who have received the same news.
 Helen often acts as the first point of call for families; she can offer parents a network of friends who understand their distress and can offer guidance for the incredibly difficult times ahead.
 Having been an experienced teacher, Helen has the knowledge and ability to offer practical guidance and support for parents and schools regarding mainstream education for their child.